barteqcz/albi/README.md

 ### Configuration

-There are some elements, that you should configure in a detached file - `config.conf`
+To configure locales, you should see a detached file - `locale.conf`

 ### Troubleshooting